Print-to-Speech and Speech-to-Print: Mapping Early Literacy

 Exploring the 2019 Central Texas Reading Survey

 BookSpring’s 2019 Central Texas Reading Survey offers insight into the state of reading in Central Texas and early literacy efforts in our community.
-The survey provides valuable information about the reading habits of families in Central Texas, while raising many interesting questions about the state of reading in the region, ...
+This survey provides valuable information about the reading habits of families in Central Texas, while raising many interesting questions about the state of reading in the region, ...

 Summer Reading Enriches Future Academic Success